MageKing17/SpaceWar/readme.txt

       BATTLE SETUP:

 Here you can add or remove AI ships or sentry guns, and choose their rank and race.
-If your theme is "Super-Combo", you'll even have three "random" options for ship races: Random Classic, Random S:BitI, and Random.
-As the names indicate, this allows you to have random ships that nonetheless fit a specific "subtheme".
 Once you have the setup you want, you can begin the battle.
 Every time you enter this menu, it has the same setup it had the last time you left it, so you can set it to your favourite settings and leave them there.

       PLAYER SETUP: